-When Washington arrived at the Great Meadows, he intended to set up a camp from which to base his operations while waiting for additional militia and British regulars.
-However, after encountering and dispatching the French party led by Joseph Coulon de Jumonville, Washington returned to the Great Meadows and fortified his position by building the small fort which was completed on June 4.
-At that time, he had with him, about 160 men but by mid-June that grew to around 400.
+When Washington arrived at the Great Meadows, he intended to set up a camp to base his operations while waiting for other militia and British regulars.
+However, after encountering and dispatching the French party led by Joseph Coulon de Jumonville, Washington returned to the Great Meadows.
+It fortified his position by building the small fort, which was completed on June 4.
+At that time, he had with him about 160 men, but by mid-June, that grew to around 400.

 By late June, the French, seeking revenge, returned in great numbers, along with their Indian allies, to attack Washington at the Great Meadows.
-The July 3rd battle produced heavy losses for the British forces ending with Washington’s surrender to the French, under Louis Coulon de Villiers.
+The July 3rd battle produced heavy losses for the British forces ending with Washington’s surrender to the French under Louis Coulon de Villiers.
 In signing the surrender document, Washington agreed to having assassinated Coulon de Jumonville, though Washington said that his English translation of the documents did not use this term.
-Following the surrender, the British returned to Virginia and the French burned Fort Necessity.
+The British returned to Virginia after the surrender, and the French burned Fort Necessity.

-Washington engaged with the French along the Ohio River again when he returned the next year under General Edward Braddock’s command.
-Braddock’s forces were part of a larger British plan to attack multiple French forts throughout North America simultaneously.
-Braddock’s troops tried to move quickly through the mountains to attack Fort Duquesne using the road Washington had built earlier; but, the roadbed was too narrow for the heavy armament and the roughly 2,400 men.
+Washington engaged with the French along the Ohio River again when he returned under General Edward Braddock’s command the following year.
+Braddock’s forces were part of a larger British plan to simultaneously attack multiple French forts throughout North America.
+Braddock’s troops tried to move quickly through the mountains to attack Fort Duquesne using the road Washington had built earlier, but the roadbed was too narrow for the heavy armament and the roughly 2,400 men.
 To increase his speed, Braddock made the fatal mistake of splitting up his troops.

 The confrontation at Fort Necessity in the summer of 1754 was the prelude to the war fought by England and France for control of the North American continent.
-The struggle, known in the United States as the French and Indian War, spread around the world as the Seven Years’ War.
+The struggle, known in the United States as the French and Indian War, spread worldwide as the Seven Years’ War.
 It ended in 1763 with the removal of French power from North America and India.
-The action at Fort Necessity was also the first major event in the military career of George Washington.
+The action at Fort Necessity was also the first significant event in the military career of George Washington.
 It was the only time he ever surrendered to an enemy.

 Today, the Fort Necessity National Battlefield in Farmington, Pennsylvania, preserves the site of the Battle of Fort Necessity.
 Visitors can go inside a reconstructed version of the fort and see remnants of the original earthworks that Washington’s men built in preparation for the battle.
-A visitor center provides information about the battles and associated sites with an orientation film and guided tours.
-During the summer months, there are historic weapon demonstrations and a variety of other interpretive programs.
+A visitor center provided information about the battles and associated sites with an orientation film and guided tours.
+During the summer, there are historic weapon demonstrations and various other interpretive programs.

-The site of the Battle of Jumonville Glen is situated approximately seven miles from the visitor center and the grave of General Braddock is located one mile west of the visitor center off US Route 40.
-Visitors can also walk the actual roadbed built for Washington and Braddock in their campaigns against the French.
+The Battle of Jumonville Glen site is approximately seven miles from the visitor center, and the grave of General Braddock is located one mile west of the visitor center off US Route 40.
+Visitors can also walk the roadbed built for Washington and Braddock in their campaigns against the French.

 The site also includes the Mount Washington Tavern, once one of the many inns along the National Road.
 The tavern, which served wealthier men and women along the National Road, was named for George Washington, who once owned the land on which the tavern sits.
-It was built in the 1830s and operated until 1855 when rail transportation replaced much of the wagon traffic along the Road.
+It was built in the 1830s and operated until 1855, when rail transportation replaced much wagon traffic along the Road.